kbd7575/data-science-repository/jane-street-responder6/README.md

 # Jane Street Real-Time Market Data Forecasting

 **Goal:**
-Develop a machine learning model to predict `responder_6` using a large, anonymized financial time-series dataset (47M+ rows) from a Kaggle competition hosted by Jane Street Group.
-The aim was to identify features with predictive power and model the behavior of a noisy target variable under real-world financial constraints.
+Develop a machine learning model to predict responder_6 using a large, anonymized financial time-series dataset (47M+ rows) from a Kaggle competition hosted by Jane Street Group.
+The objective was to identify features with predictive power and model the behavior of a noisy target variable under real-world financial constraints.

 ---